Dingo-Seven/Keebort-Resources/README.md

 First and foremost, thank you for considering to contribute :D

 Currently, I am opening discussions to GitHub Issues to keep discussions open and transparent among members of the community.
-As of writing the first few iterations of the repo (mid-July 2024), The mission is, and always will be, to accumulate a breadth of knowledge and resources to share among beginners and enthusiasts (including prospective engineers/designers) alike, so that everyone can benefit from this set of resources.
+The mission is, and always will be, to accumulate a breadth of knowledge and resources to share among beginners and enthusiasts (including prospective engineers/designers) alike, so that everyone can benefit from this set of resources.

 **Full Disclosure:** I am collaborating with some folks from the Keybroke community to explore making community-driven resources similar to BlackSimon's [chyna](https://docs.google.com/document/d/1bcJk5qE1jgwdBjeXSPYOETXIrJMdZbO3QTsZoRxrO0E)/[budget](https://blacksimon.tv/budget) sheets, but I will not be limiting any knowledge/contributions from other communities.
 Credit where credit is due.